 Can there ever be too many oysters?

 Like cats, as people left we moved with the sun until the chill of early evening and the buzz of the second bottle of wine had done it’s work.
 We had spent an afternoon feasting on shrimp, oysters, sea urchins and local white wine while taking in the view of the upper heights of beautiful Eygalières.
 Winter in Provence isn’t so bad after all.

-NOTE: GG2P runs guided tours to Provence every year.
+NOTE: GG2P runs guided trips to Provence every year.
 Our next one start on April 25th, 2018.
 If you hurry you still might be able to join us!
-Contact [email protected] for more details.
+Contact [email protected]